open-component-model/ocm/docs/command-plugins.md

 It takes some options to specify the command embedding and extracts the other command attributes directly from the preconfigured cobra command.

-Otherwise, the `ppi.Command` interface  can be implemented without requiring a cobra command..
+Otherwise, the `ppi.Command` interface  can be implemented without requiring a cobra command.

 A sample code could look like this: